kjar0/516X-Final/README.md

     df2 = pd.DataFrame(columns = ["Company"])
     df3 = pd.DataFrame(columns = ["URL"])
 ```
 Next, I set up components of the search string (key phrases to the major like agriculture, environment, water, etc.) and list of user agents outside of the loop.
 Then, the following code executes over the first 3 results pages of the Indeed advanced search.
 The search string is formed from the job title passed into the function and the page curreently being searched.
-A user agent is randomly selected and passed in with the headers arguments when requesting the url.
+A user agent is randomly selected and passed in with addional headers arguments when requesting the url.
 This helps avoid being recognized as a bot because the series of requests isn't coming from the same browser.
 Next the code combs through the BeautifulSoup html to find and save identified information.
+Also, there is a set wait time so the code doesn't execute extremely quickly.
+I also added time delays to reduce the frequency of clicks/actions on the page as the code execution would be much faster than standard human use of Indeed.com.
 ```
     sind = f'https://www.indeed.com/jobs?as_and='
     kword = '&as_phr&as_any=biological%2C%20agriculture%2C%20food%2C%20environment%2C%20biofuel%2C%20fermentation%2C%20water%2C%20machinery%2C%20animal'